 Easier to Qualify for – because they’re backed by the federal government lenders are more likely to give you the kind of loan that you need.

-Low Down Payment – FHA insured mortgages only require a 3.5% down-payment which makes it easier for people to own homes.
-Additionally the 3.5% can come in the form of gifts, unlike many other loan programs.
+Low Down Payment – FHA insured mortgages low down-payment makes it easier for people to own homes.

 Lower Credit Borrowers Qualify – because FHA insured loans are backed by the government those with a poor credit history have an easier time getting this kind of loan.